 This forest photo shoot, taken in July with the incredibly talented Rosa Engel, has been a wonderful and very interesting experience.

-Naturally, I get a bit nervous about photo shoots, which is why I like to prepare myself very thoroughly (see the recordings of this July’s Posing for Pictures online workshop for more details on that!)
+Naturally, I get a bit nervous about photo shoots, which is why I like to prepare myself very thoroughly (see my online workshop package for more details on that!)

 My preparation/packing routine are slightly different, plus I need to adapt the makeup, outfit choices and styling options to natural light and the environment of the shoot.